LordHavelockVetinari/malakh/README.md

         }
     }

-Clearly, there's very little difference between the two definitions.
+As you can see, there's very little difference between the two definitions.
 Here's how you might use these definitions:

     Main -> {
         // Print the maximum of 10 and 20: